SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 - Best performance (lowest loss: 0.00125)
 - Fastest training (232s)
 - Perfectly stable (zero issues)
-- Simplest to tune (one hyperparameter)
+- Easiest to tune (one hyperparameter)
 - Optimal balance of speed and stability

 **Alternative**: Use LR = 0.001 only if extreme stability is required or if experimenting with more complex architectures that might be sensitive to higher learning rates.